nathanfhh/Digital-Form-with-GPT4-Vision-API/ai-json-form/src/handler/frontend/promptTemplate.md

 11. If writing rules like visibleIf for questions under matrix, make sure to prefix the matrix question's name to the question you are aiming for.
 12. Question Names and values for options MUST follow Python or JavaScript naming style and use only English and numbers with no spaces or special characters.
 13. Once the form is completed, make sure to re-check and validate your YAML definition file with the screenshots provided to you.
+14. `name` for each page and question must be unique.

 ## Response